math2001/BetterSnippetManager/README.md

 ## All your snippets in one folder

-If you're use to put all you snippets inside a folder, you can configure BetterSnippetManager take this into consideration when listing and creating your snippets.
+If you're used to putting all your snippets inside a folder, you can configure BetterSnippetManager take this into consideration when listing and creating your snippets.

 You need to edit *BetterSnippetManager*'s settings (not your global ones).
 To do so, you can search up in the command palette `Preferences: BetterSnippetManager Settings`, or use the menus `Preferences → Packages Settings → BetterSnippetManager`.